sachinsu/sachinsu.github.io/content/posts/nrtanalysispostgresql.md

 Is it even possible to have near real time Monitoring of Application's behaviour using already-in-use technologies (like PostgreSQL) ?

-In this post, Let us have walk through of (one among many) approach to provide Near real time monitoring of APIs using PostgreSQL and open source Visualization tool, Grafana.

 Monitoring and more generically,  "Observability" has three pillars.
 They are  **Logs**, **Metrics** and **traces**.
 Many of the existing applications are producing either (mostly logs or traces) but seldom all.
 Hence, it is necessary to use existing logs/traces as basis for Metrics generation.

 There are on-going developments With standards like Opentelemetry in this field.
 Some have even suggested ( [here](https://logz.io/blog/opentracing-opencensus-opentelemetry-what-is-distributed-tracing/) & [here](https://go.lightstep.com/register-tracing-will-replace-most-logging-webinar.html)) that traces (distributed) will eventually replace logging.